SoyabKarki/ResumeRadar/README.md

-# ResumeRadar 🎯
+# ResumeRadar

-A Chrome extension that analyzes resumes against job descriptions using AI-powered keyword extraction and matching.
+A Chrome extension that analyzes your resume against job descriptions using AI so you can ensure you're not missing out on keywords ATS might be looking for :)

+`ChatGPT wrapper :(`

 ## Features